1932–33 New York Rangers season: Playoffs

-Stanley Cup Final
+Stanley Cup Finals

 The Rangers, led by brothers Bill and Bun Cook on the right and left wings, respectively, and Frank Boucher at center, would defeat the Toronto Maple Leafs in the 1932–33 best-of-five finals, three games to one, to win their second Stanley Cup, exacting revenge on the Leafs' "Kid line" of Busher Jackson, Joe Primeau, and Charlie Conacher.

 After game one, the Rangers would vacate Madison Square Garden for the circus.
 Bill Cook would become the first player to score a Cup-winning goal in overtime.
 Rookie goalie Andy Aitkenhead would post the fourth shutout by a rookie in the finals.